-- Only one draft resolution may be considered on the floor at any time during formal debate, - Once a draft resolution is on the floor for discussion, additional sponsors may only be added to that draft resolution with the consent of the original sponsors, - Once a vote has been taken on a contested amendment to a draft resolution, no additional sponsors may be added, - Friendly amendments (rule 4.6) do not limit the addition of sponsors as noted above, - See also Consideration of Draft Resolutions (rule 7.15) and Closure of Debate (rule 7.4). - 4.5 DEFINITION OF AMENDMENTS.
-An amendment to a draft resolution or report is a written proposal that adds to, deletes from, or revises any part of a draft proposal. - 4.6 AMENDMENTS.
-All amendments must be signed by 15% of the delegations in attendance, - The final required number of sponsors will be determined by the Rules Committee at conference registration and announced at the opening of each committee session,
+• Only one draft resolution may be considered on the floor at any time during formal debate,

+• Once a draft resolution is on the floor for discussion, additional sponsors may only be added to that draft resolution with the consent of the original sponsors,

+• Once a vote has been taken on a contested amendment to a draft resolution, no additional sponsors may be added,

+- Friendly amendments (rule 4.6) do not limit the addition of sponsors as noted above, - See also Consideration of Draft Resolutions (rule 7.15) and Closure of Debate (rule 7.4).

+4.5 DEFINITION OF AMENDMENTS.
+An amendment to a draft resolution or report is a written proposal that adds to, deletes from, or revises any part of a draft proposal.

+4.6 AMENDMENTS.
+All amendments must be signed by 15 percent of the delegations in attendance,

+• The final required number of sponsors will be determined by the Rules Committee at conference registration and announced at the opening of each committee session,

-An amendment is submitted on an official amendment form to the Committee Rapporteur for approval.
+An amendment is submitted on an official amendment form to the Rapporteur for approval.

-Amendments will be approved if they are legible, organized in content and flow, and in the proper format,

-- Approved amendments will be assigned an identification letter by the Rapporteur, - Typographical errors in a resolution or report will be corrected by the Rapporteur and announced to the body, One or more amendments may be considered on the floor at any given time (see also Consideration of Amendments (rule 7.16)
+Amendments will be approved if they are legible, organized in content and flow, and in the proper format, corrected by the Rapporteur and announced to the body, One or more amendments may be considered on the floor at any given time (see also Consideration of Amendments (rule 7.16) and Closure of Debate (rule 7.4)),